News and Information from Camp Tintype

 Private tutorials offered <<< Perhaps it is time!

-2024 Jamboree - August 1-4 <<< The 2023 Jam is over.
-But John's Roundup & photos are now posted!
+2024 Jamboree - August 1-4 <<< The Jam is now over.
+John's Round-up is coming soon.

 The Photographic Van Museum is open <<< Now ready!
 See info here.